octo-technology/OpenTezos/docs/smartpy/introduction.md

 Once built, SmartPy contracts become _SmartML_ contracts and are handled in an OCaml library called _SmartEngine_.

-The Python interpreter evaluates Python code containing SmartPy definitions.
-It creates a very simple expression, called a S-expression, that is parsed and typed while some properties are verified in the SmartEngine backend.
+The Python interpreter then evaluates Python code containing SmartPy definitions.
+It creates a very simple expression, called an S-expression, that is parsed and typed while some properties are verified in the SmartEngine backend.

 The S-expression sent between SmartPy and SmartML has the following form, which is not supposed to be human-readable.